-You cannot participate in this study if any of the following apply:
+Your child cannot participate in this study if any of the following apply:

-- You have received any vaccine (licensed or investigational) less than 7 days before enrolment (or intend to receive any vaccine less than seven days after receiving the study COVID-19 vaccines). - You have previously received two doses of COVID-19 vaccine, or one dose of a COVID-19 vaccine other than Pfizer BioNTech. - You are a close family member of someone working at the study sites.

-- You belong to a 'high risk group' (at increased risk of severe COVID-19 infection) already advised by the JCVI to receive two doses of COVID-19 vaccine, e.g. if you have specific underlying health problems (such as Down's syndrome, severe neurodisability or immunosuppression), or if you live with an immunosuppressed person.
-(The full details can be found in the "Green Book"). - You have received immunoglobulins or blood products within 3 months of enrolment. - You have any confirmed or suspected significant problems with your immune system. - Your spleen has been removed or is not functional. - You have recurrent severe infections. - You have used immunosuppressant medication within the past 6 months (except topical steroids or short-term oral steroids for under 14 days). - You have a history of anaphylaxis, allergic disease or reactions likely to be worsened by any component of study vaccines, or if you are allergic to latex or polyethylene glycol/macrogol (PEG). - You are pregnant or breast feeding, or intending to become pregnant within three months of the second dose of vaccine. - You have had a malignant disease requiring chemotherapy or radiotherapy for malignancy within the past 6 months. - You have a bleeding disorder, or prior history of significant bleeding or bruising following IM injections or blood tests. - You are prescribed anticoagulants (such as warfarin, apixaban, rivaroxaban, dabigatran and edoxaban). - You have any serious chronic illness requiring hospital specialist supervision. - You have congenital heart disease. - You have severe and/or uncontrolled respiratory disease, gastrointestinal disease, liver disease, renal disease, rheumatological disease, endocrine disorder or neurological illness.
-(If you have mild to moderate, well-controlled conditions you may participate in the study.) - You have a history of active or previous auto-immune neurological disorders (e.g. multiple sclerosis, Guillain-Barre syndrome, transverse myelitis). - You have significant kidney or liver impairment. - You have elective surgery requiring overnight admission and/or general anaesthetic scheduled during the study. - You have participated in another research study involving an investigational product in the past 12 weeks. - Your ability to understand English is insufficient to undertake all study requirements, in the opinion of the investigators.
+- They have received any vaccine (licensed or investigational) less than 7 days before enrolment (or intend to receive any vaccine less than 7 days after receiving the study COVID-19 vaccines). - They have previously received two doses of COVID-19 vaccine, or one dose of a COVID-19 vaccine other than Pfizer BioNTech. - They are a close family member of someone working at the study sites. - They belong to 'a high risk group' (at increased risk of severe COVID-19 infection) already advised by the JCVI to receive two doses of Pfizer-BioNTech vaccine, e.g. if they have specific underlying health problems (such as Down's syndrome, severe neurodisability or immunosuppression), or if they live with an immunosuppressed person.
+(The full details can be found in the "Green Book"). - They have received immunoglobulins or blood products within 3 months of enrolment. - They have any confirmed or suspected immunodeficiency (significant problems with their immune system). - Their spleen has been removed or is not functional. - They have recurrent severe infections. - They have used immunosuppressant medication within the past 6 months (except topical steroids or short-term oral steroids for less than 14 days). - They have a history of anaphylaxis, allergic disease or reactions likely to be worsened by any component of study vaccines, or if they are allergic to latex or polyethylene glycol/macrogol (PEG). - They are pregnant or breast feeding, or intending to become pregnant within three months of the second dose of vaccine. - They have had a malignant disease requiring chemotherapy or radiotherapy for malignancy within the past 6 months. - They have a bleeding disorder, or prior history of significant bleeding or bruising following IM injections or blood tests. - They are prescribed anticoagulants (such as warfarin, apixaban, rivaroxaban, dabigatran and edoxaban). - They have any serious chronic illness requiring hospital specialist supervision. - They have congenital heart disease. - They have severe and/or uncontrolled respiratory disease, gastrointestinal disease, liver disease, renal disease, rheumatological disease, endocrine disorder or neurological illness.
+(If they have mild to moderate, well controlled conditions, they may participate in the study.) - They have a history of active or previous auto-immune neurological disorders (e.g. multiple sclerosis, Guillain-Barre syndrome, transverse myelitis). - They have significant kidney or liver impairment. - They have elective surgery requiring overnight admission and/or general anaesthetic planned for during the study. - They have participated in another research study involving an investigational product in the past 12 weeks.